jafalter/mw-btc-swap/README.md

 --swapid <integer> the id of the atomic swap which we want to start

 To be able to run this command the swap has to be first setup using the setup command, the second requirement is that there is enough time left to complete the swap.
-The code will first check the current height of the networks and cancel if not enough time is left.
+The program will first verify the current height of the networks and cancel if not enough time is left.
-Otherwise the execution will start, Alice and Bob will run the contract protocol on the Grin side to spend the shared coin to Bob while simultaniously revealing `x` to Alice by the use of adapted signatures.
-Completing this transaction Bob can send it to the Grin network and now being in full possesion of the coins.
+Not enough time is defined as 1 hour in blocks.
+(Calculated by average block time) If enough time is left the execution will start, Alice and Bob will run the contract protocol on the Grin side to spend the shared coin to Bob while simultaniously revealing `x` to Alice by the use of adapted signatures.
+Completing this transaction Bob, can send it to the Grin network and now is in full possesion of the coins.
+In our example this transaction was mined on the Grin testnet on block [718596](https://floonet.grinscan.net/block/718596), spending the locked funds to Bob's commitment {[09ef66334dc2e4c74732dafda8af3c32494eed5b23beb483d29d7ef32bf5c3ebb8](https://floonet.grinscan.net/output/09ef66334dc2e4c74732dafda8af3c32494eed5b23beb483d29d7ef32bf5c3ebb8).
 After receiving `x` Alice can now create the required unlocking script on Bitcoin side.
-She will create a transaction sending the locked amount to her, signing it with `x` and her secret key `sk_a` and broadcasting it to the network.
-With Alice now being in full posession of the Bitcoins the swap is finished.
+She will create a transaction sending the locked amount to her, signing it with both `x` and her secret key `sk_a` and broadcast the transaction to the network.
+With Alice now being in full possession of the Bitcoins, the swap is finished.
+The redeem transaction on Bitcoin side is [aa2ab77482841571b6413c68de681830c61527bc6a90ef1781d6208d151fea10](https://live.blockcypher.com/btc-testnet/tx/aa2ab77482841571b6413c68de681830c61527bc6a90ef1781d6208d151fea10/), spending the locked funds to [n4pc2fJMqUzy6rivF8gKZy5eBXvDqvHvzo](https://live.blockcypher.com/btc-testnet/tx/aa2ab77482841571b6413c68de681830c61527bc6a90ef1781d6208d151fea10/) which is controlled by Alice.

 ## cancel

 In the case that the setup phase of the Atomic Swap protocol was already finished, but the execute was not yet run, both parties have the option to cancel the swap.
 However, this will only work after the respective timeout has been reached on both chains!
 The command takes the following mandatory argument:

+--swapid <integer> the id of the atomic swap which we want to start

 `./mw-btc-swap cancel --swapid 8715159615153475876`

 It will again connect to Bob via TCP to initiate the cancellation of the swap.
 In this case Alice will simply publish the refund Grin transaction, which she already has.
 Bob will create a Bitcoin transaction spending the locked coins to himself while signing with his refund key.